 SU Launches STRIDE, A New Program to Support Women in Student Governance

-The University of Alberta Students’ Union is pleased to announce the launch of STRIDE, a cohort program aimed at encouraging greater participation/involvement of women and gender-variant individuals from all backgrounds – race, ethnicity, indigeneity, sexuality, and ability - in student governance.
+The University of Alberta Students’ Union is pleased to announce the launch of STRIDE, a cohort program aimed at encouraging greater participation/involvement of women and non-binary individuals from all backgrounds – race, ethnicity, indigeneity, sexuality, and ability - in student governance.
 The program aims to equip participants with the knowledge, skills, and network to run for a variety of student government positions and make meaningful change on campus.

 Stride will provide women and non-binary undergraduates with the knowledge and support they need to feel confident getting involved in governance at the University of Alberta and running for elected office on campus.
 The program will address challenges and opportunities women and individuals from under-represented groups in student governance face, while giving participants the tools and resources necessary to overcome them.

 Although, 56% of undergraduate students at the University of Alberta are women, between 2005 and 2016 women have held only 30% of council seats and have made up only 25.5% of the 102 candidates running for executive elections.
 While there are many reasons for this imbalance, a survey conducted by the Students’ Union found that women were more likely to feel inadequate or ill-prepared for leadership positions on campus, compared to men.